 Stephen Leeper was appointed President & CEO of Cincinnati Center City Development Corporation (3CDC) in April, 2004.
-He leads 3CDC’s efforts to revitalize Cincinnati’s Center City including the financing, development and management of real estate within Downtown Cincinnati and Over-the-Rhine (OTR).
-Leeper’s responsibilities also include the management of $250 million in local, corporately-funded, revolving loan funds.
-Over the past 10 years, Leeper has managed 3CDC’s investment of $926 million in Downtown and OTR.
+He leads 3CDC's efforts to revitalize Cincinnati's Center City including the financing, development and management of real estate within Downtown Cincinnati and Over-the-Rhine (OTR).
+Leeper's responsibilities also include the management of $250 million in local, corporately-funded, revolving loan funds.
+Since 2004, Leeper has managed 3CDC's investment of $1.1 billion in Downtown and OTR.

 Prior to joining 3CDC, Leeper served as executive director of the Sports & Exhibition Authority of Pittsburgh and Allegheny County (SEA) from September 1998 - April 2004, responsible for the development and financing of PNC Park, Heinz Field, David L. Lawrence Convention Center, the North Shore Riverfront Park, public parking facilities and related road infrastructure.
 These developments represent over $1.1 billion in private and public funding and have resulted in new mixed use development for the city of Pittsburgh.
 Leeper has also served as director of development for the City of Pittsburgh and director of the Department of Housing for Pittsburgh's Urban Redevelopment Authority.